Jardilou/5EOES-Embedded-Project/README.md

 When connecting the Arduino Uno in a classic setup, the following message would show up. <br/>
 ![Serial Monitor](https://github.com/Jardilou/5EOES-Embedded-Project/blob/main/Attack_Identification/welcome_to_the_vault.png) <br/>

-We can therefore conclude the probable presence of a hidden channel, probably UART on the pins of the ATMEGA328p.
+We can therefore conclude the probable presence of a hidden channel, likely UART on the pins of the ATMEGA328p.

 To detect a hidden channel, a USB to TTL UART Uploader Module is needed.
 In this case the CH340G HW-193 was used.